 In most cases, both the stealthy and persistent natures of APTs result from the distributed, low-level, but ongoing natures of the attack.
 In many cases, APTs are botnets or state actors, who have distributed computing resources available to them, the patience to conduct low-level attacks over long periods of time, and targets that justify this patience.

-Detecing APTs is difficult becasue rather than a single, obvious instance of illicit behavior, APTs engage in activity in very small steps, from a variety of computer systems and network locations over time.
-For example, a distributed brute force or dictionary attack may try only a few combinations per day, each one from a different computer around the world, a level and kind of activity that is not likely to surface in typical forms of status monitoring.
+Detecing APTs is difficult because rather than a single, obvious instance of illicit behavior, APTs engage in activity in very small steps, from a variety of computer systems and network locations over time.
+For example, a distributed brute force or dictionary attack may try only a few combinations per day, each one from a different computer around the world, a level and kind of activity that is not likely to surface using typical forms of status monitoring.